jlooper/green/samples/web-app/README.md

 Build an app from scratch using the Vue CLI and deploy it to Static Apps via the [VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurestaticwebapps&WT.mc_id=green-github-jelooper)!

 Visit this app live at https://happy-ground-0f458bb0f.azurestaticapps.net/ to see France's current carbon intensity.
-Change the region by querying in the URL: https://happy-ground-0f458bb0f.azurestaticapps.net?region=US-NEISO.
+Change the region by adding query params in the URL: https://happy-ground-0f458bb0f.azurestaticapps.net?region=US-NEISO.

 ---